top of page

 Question: Can I work in a bar in Canberra if I am under 18 years of age?

-Answer: Yes, you can legally work in a bar in the ACT if you’re under 18, however, your duties are strictly limited and must not involve the sale, service, or supply of alcohol.
+Answer: Yes, you can legally work in a bar in the ACT if you’re under 18, however, your duties are strictly limited and must not involve the preparation, sale or service of alcohol from the bar area.
 You may, however:

 • Perform bar support tasks such as cleaning, restocking products and glassware, and refilling ice etc.

-• Serve alcohol to tables in a restaurant or function centre, provided that:
+• Collect alcohol from the bar and serve it to tables in a restaurant or function centre, provided that:

 • The alcohol was prepared by someone aged 18 or older;